yiisoft/db/docs/en/queries/create-command.md

 Returns the values of the first column in the query result.
 An empty array is returned if the query results in nothing.

-For example, the following code fetches the values of the first column from the `customer` table:
+For example, the following code fetches the values of the first column from the `customer` table.

 ```php
 <?php